 "That's OK.
 There's not a whole lot to do at this point.
 Not until the lasagna is done baking.
 I have the salad done already.
 It just needs tossed with the dressing when we sit down.
-Let's have a seat in the living room until he gets back out here."
+Let's go have a seat in the living room until he gets back out here."

 Amy followed Maddy to the sofa.
-The two women sat on either end turned towards each other.
+The two women sat on either corner of the sofa turned towards each other.
 Amy slipped her feet out of her house shoes and tucked them up under herself.

 Maddy sat reclining somewhat with her legs crossed at the knees.